 In 2008, Frédéric Vardon met his current associates with whom he created Corfou, an investment fund which was born from a meeting between the real estate world and the gastronomy one.

 In September 2010, they opened together ‘Le 39V Paris’ which is perched in complete confidentiality at the sixth and last floor of a Haussmannian building situated in Paris, George V Avenue, 39.
 This restaurant falls within a unique range, that of a bourgeois restaurant of the modern times, faithful to values and timeless codes, fleeing trend and ephemeral effects.
-Real haven of peace sets on the roofs of Paris, at the heart of the Golden Triangle, it will be awarded by a star in the Michelin Guide in less than two years.
+Real haven of peace sets on the roofs of Paris, at the heart of the Golden Triangle, it will be awarded by a star in the Michelin Guide in less than two years from 2012 to 2018.

 He is committed to promote French gastronomy as